Tattoo Artists Are Being Trained to Recognise Skin Cancer!

 Melanoma is the most common skin cancer in young adults and can be deadly if it is not recognised and treated early.
 It is the fifth most common cancer in the UK, and the most prevalent skin cancer in people under 50.
 There are around 13,000 cases diagnosed each year and it claims 2,000 lives a year.

 Monumental Ink has contacted the Dermatology department of Colchester and Chelmsford Hospitals to enquire about the possibility of training local tattoo artists.
-We are currently awaiting a response.

-Check out the ITV News report!
+Check out the cancer research website!